Nicola1971/ampx/README.md

 * content: [!ampx!]
 * pagetitle: amp

-### Step 2) Add to the HEAD tag of your default Post Template the link to your AMP version
+### Step 2) Add to the HEAD tag of your default Post Template a link the AMP version

 ```<link rel="amphtml" href="[(site_url)][~57~]?id=[*id*]" />```